TheDenk/denk_baseline/README.md

-## SEGMENTATION BASELINE
+## DENK BASELINE

 Common scripts for fast neural network training for the task of binary and multiclass semantic segmentation.

-This repo combines approaches of <a href="https://github.com/Lightning-AI/lightning">PytorchLightning</a> and <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Pytorch</a> for models training.
+This repo combines approaches of <a href="https://github.com/Lightning-AI/lightning">PytorchLightning</a> with models from <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Pytorch</a> <a href="https://github.com/rwightman/pytorch-image-models">timm</a>.

 Initially trained models and logs are saved in ```./output/project folder/experiment name```